opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/vpc_v1.md

 variable "vpc_name" { }

 data "opentelekomcloud_vpc_v1" "vpc" {
-  name   = "${var.vpc_name}"
+  name   = var.vpc_name
   shared = true
 }
 ```

 ## Argument Reference

 The arguments of this data source act as filters for querying the available VPCs in the current region.
 The given filters must match exactly one VPC whose data will be exported as attributes.

 * `id` - (Optional) The id of the specific VPC to retrieve.

 * `status` - (Optional) The current status of the desired VPC.
-Can be either CREATING, OK, DOWN, PENDING_UPDATE, PENDING_DELETE, or ERROR.
+  Can be either `CREATING`, `OK`, `DOWN`, `PENDING_UPDATE`, `PENDING_DELETE`, or `ERROR`.

 * `name` - (Optional) A unique name for the VPC.
 The name must be unique for a tenant.
-The value is a string of no more than 64 characters and can contain digits, letters,
-  underscores (_), and hyphens (-).
+  The value is a string of no more than 64 characters and can contain digits, letters, underscores (_), and hyphens (-).

 * `cidr` - (Optional) The cidr block of the desired VPC.